By Zachariah Bryan

 But before all of that, Pham was an immigrant from Vietnam.
 After the Communist Party took full control of the country after the Vietnam War, he said his father, a police officer in southern Vietnam, was imprisoned for 12 years.
 During that time, Pham said his family lived through hardship and discrimination.
-That lasted until 1987, when his father was released and his family went to the U.S. embassy and started the process to immigrate to the United States.
+That lasted until 1987, when his father was released and his family went to the US government liaison office, Orderly Departure Program for political refugees from Vietnam and started the process to immigrate to the United States.

 He showed up to the United States at 18 years old.
 He hardly had any money to his name (maybe $40 bucks, he said) and he didn’t speak English.
 But he was determined to make his way, nonetheless.